BeheshteSadeghi/Electricity-Load-Forecasting/README.md

 # ⚡ Household Power Consumption Forecasting using Machine Learning

 This project focuses on forecasting household electric power consumption using machine learning techniques, particularly time-series modeling.
-We use the [UCI Household Electric Power Consumption Dataset](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption) to explore, model, and compare various forecasting algorithms, including PyCaret’s built-in models.
+We use the [UCI Household Electric Power Consumption Dataset](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption) to explore, model, and compare various forecasting algorithms.

 ## 📊 Problem Statement
 Accurate energy consumption forecasting is crucial for smarter electricity usage, demand planning, and optimizing grid operations.
 In this project, we aim to predict future values of **Global Active Power** by leveraging historical consumption data, uncovering temporal patterns and evaluating multiple machine learning models to identify the best-performing ones.